AnthonyNicklin/newage-auctions/README.md

 * [DBDiagram](https://dbdiagram.io/home)
     * A relational database diagram design tool used to create the database schema.

+## Application Logic

+### Apps

+#### Accounts
+The accounts app holds all the logic for anything to do with user accounts.
+I utilized Django's built-in user authentication system and added extra functionality  by attaching profiles to each user account.

+#### Auction
+Lots and auctions are created and processed within the auction app.
+All CRUD operations are handled within the admin dashboard.
+Authenticated users can use the bid form at the bottom of each auction to place a bid only if higher then the current bid.

+A Celery beat is run every minute which fires a function to:
+* Set auction to expired if the time_ending is less than the current date and time.
+* Find the winning bid and the user who placed this bid and set this user as the winning bidder.

+The Celery function lives in [tasks.py](https://github.com/AnthonyNicklin/newage-auctions/blob/master/auction/tasks.py) and the Celery beat can be found in the [settings.py](https://github.com/AnthonyNicklin/newage-auctions/blob/master/newageauctions/settings.py).

+*Note to assessors, please use the following credentials in order to log into the admin dashboard: assessor / e3nod34LLer3

+**Note to assessors, to ensure you are able to review the payment process fully I have created multiple user accounts with auctions already in user shopping carts.
+Please use the following accounts:
+* James32  / kan34KJH34
+* Ben343 / lajfKj343a
+* Joun343 / kda793jKJ3
+* Smithy23 / kdjnf98KJ33

+From the date of submission I have staggered auctions to expire at different intervals from 2 days, 1 week, 2 weeks, 1 month and 2 months.
+You can amend the auction expiry times manually if required by logging into the admin dashboard > *Auction* > *Auctions* > Amend the time ending date and time and make sure the *Expired* checkbox is not ticked and *Paid* checkbox.

+If at any point you require items to populate back into a users shopping cart, log into the admin dashboard.
+Under Auction click on *Auctions* > Choose a auction > Tick *Paid* and then select the user account to populate their shopping cart.
+Also ensure the *Expired* checkbox is ticked.

+#### Cart
+The cart app renders the users shopping cart and also lets them remove an item if they wish to not go through with the purchase.

+#### Checkout
+The Checkout app handles the payment process.
+I have integrated Stripe payments and used their API as a secure way to process payments.
+The server-side logic is held in the [views.py](https://github.com/AnthonyNicklin/newage-auctions/blob/master/checkout/views.py) and the client-side logic is in [static/js/stripe.js](https://github.com/AnthonyNicklin/newage-auctions/blob/master/static/js/stripe.js).

+#### Home
+Home renders the home page for now.
+I created a reusable app for the home page as future features will include more pages and features that will be added to this app.

+#### Search
+The search app holds the search logic for categories, search auctions and search lots bar.
+Auctions and lots use keywords to search and then display the results back.
+Categories are simply filtered by the category and then rendered on a categories page.

 ## Testing

 I conducted testing across different platforms and web browsers in order to make sure the website looked great across each one.
 I also asked friends and family to test across their own devices and to give me honest opinions and feedback.